 Hippocrates : father of modern medicine

-Extra virgin olive oil health benefits are one of the greatest unknowns regarding olive oil.
-We all know that Extra Virgin Olive Oil is great for drizzling over salads and creating that perfect bruschetta.
+We all know that Extra Virgin Olive Oil is great for drizzling over salads and creating that perfect bruschetta however not too much is known about the qualities of olive oil on health.
 It is, unquestionably the most flavoursome, aromatic and healthy of all the olive oils.
 But most people in the UK don’t really know the extent of the health benefits of this masterful and original superfood creation.
 In fact they actually consume less than a tenth of what is consumed by people in other Mediterranean countries, which means they could be missing out on a simple and effective way to improve health and wellbeing.

 Extra Virgin Olive Oil is probably the most extensively researched foodstuff on the planet and the health benefits are evidence based.
 Thanks to the recent spotlight on the Mediterranean Diet, extensive research has been done on the phytonutrient composition of olive oil.
 What has been discovered is an extensive list of phytonutrients; one of the most praised is its polyphenols.
 The amount of polyphenols found in extra virgin olive oil is truly amazing!